fz-29/ardupilot/ReadMe New.md

-This repository is an experimentation for using UARTC port for sharing GGA and RMC ->GPS strings.
+This repository is an experimentation for using UARTC port (on APM 2.6 [autopilot board])for sharing GGA and RMC ->GPS strings.
 This project is under development